 Every payment card (be it a debit, credit, gift, or a similar card) has a unique number associated with it.
 This number is usually printed on the card and required to uniquely identify this card and to refer to it in every transaction.

-The whole card number is called Primary Account Number (PAN), and the first six digits of it are also called as the Bank Identification Number (BIN).
+The whole card number is called Primary Account Number (PAN), and the first six or eight digits of it are also called the Bank Identification Number (BIN).